How to choose a kayak

-In Quebec, we are fortunate to be surrounded by vast protected wilderness, each region offering a unique landscape for those who approach to contemplate it.
-It is easy and inexpensive to get in touch with our beautiful nature!
-Thanks to the work of passionate planners, the territory is full of trails ready to amaze you with their breathtaking views.
-So here is our top 5 hikes to do at least once in your life!
+In Quebec, we are fortunate enough to be surrounded by vast areas of protected wilderness, each region offering a unique landscape for those who wish to trek out and appreciate the beauty of it all.
+Hiking through a park is an easy and inexpensive way to get in touch with nature and the great outdoors.
+Thanks to the work of dedicated park planners, these areas are full of trails ready to amaze you with their breathtaking views.
+So, here are our top 5 hikes to check out at least once in your life!

-A real hidden treasure, this little-travelled trail in the majestic Saguenay region will take you along lakes, rivers and cliffs before giving you access to an incredible panoramic view of our national fjord.
+A real hidden treasure, this little-travelled trail in the majestic Saguenay region will take you along lakes, rivers, and cliffs before leading you to an incredible panoramic view of the impressive fjord.
 The last kilometer and a half that crosses a bare ridge offers a 360-degree view of the mountains.
-And as if that wasn’t enough, on this 14 km trail, you have a good chance of bumping into a family of moose or a couple of peregrine falcons.
-This adventure makes you want for more discoveries?
-The Fjord trail, linking Baie-Sainte-Marguerite to Tadoussac, with its 41 km of belugas, seals and capes, will surely meet your expectations.
+And as if that weren’t enough, this 14 km trail offers a good chance of catching a glimpse of a family of moose or a couple of peregrine falcons.
+Want to discover even more?
+The 41 km Fjord trail, linking Baie-Sainte-Marguerite to Tadoussac, will awe you with its stunning capes, and exciting seal and beluga whale sightings.

-The highest peak in the province, at an altitude of 1,151 meters, Mont Albert is part of the incredible Chic-Chocs Mountains, near the small town of Sainte-Anne-des-Monts.
-Why incredible?
-Because when you stand on its walls, you will find it hard to believe that you are in Eastern Canada, especially in winter, when the off-track skiing areas make their powder fields available to you.
-By snowshoe or on foot, Mont Albert is worth a visit all year round!
+Chic-Choc mountain range, it is located near the small town of Sainte-Anne-des-Monts.
+Why is it so incredible?
+Because when you stand on the mountainside, you’ll find it hard to believe that you are in Eastern Canada, especially in winter, when the backcountry skiing areas make their powdery slopes available to you.
+By snowshoe or on foot, Mount Albert is worth a visit all year round!

 Located in the Lower St. Lawrence region, the Pic Champlain trail offers the most beautiful view of the St. Lawrence River.
-The highest point of the Bic National Park, its belvedere, is only three kilometers from the parking lot.
-Get there at the end of the day to have a front-row seat at a time when the sun is on show!
-You want more?
-The Grand Tour is the logical continuation of this magnificent hike between beaches and peat bogs.
+The highest point of Bic National Park is only 3 km from the parking lot.
+Get there at the end of the day to have a front-row seat to the sunset!
+Looking to explore even more?
+The Grand Tour is the picturesque extension of this magnificent hike between beaches and bogs.

-A timeless outdoor classic in Charlevoix, Mont du Lac des Cygnes, or swan lake mount, may not allow you to see the mythical bird whose name it bears, but it will give you the opportunity to see up close the impact of the meteorite that struck its region.
-If you are still not full of awesome after your picnic at the summit, go back by the Pioui trail and have fun counting the isolated lakes that dot the horizon.
-Who knows if you might come across a huge porcupine or a shy salamander in the process…
+A timeless outdoor classic in Charlevoix, the Mont du Lac des Cygnes, or swan lake mount, may not offer the opportunity to see the ravishing bird whose name it bears, but it will give you the opportunity to see the impact of the meteorite that struck its region up close.
+If you still haven’t had your fill of wonder after your picnic at the summit, go back by the Pioui trail and count the isolated lakes that dot the horizon.
+You may even come across a porcupine or little salamander on the way!